barakugav/executorch-rs/README.md

 Note that the `portable_ops_lib` is linked with `+whole-archive` to ensure that all symbols are included in the binary.

 ## Cargo Features
-By default all features are disabled.
+- `data-loader`

-- `data-loader`: include the `FileDataLoader` struct.
+    include the `FileDataLoader` struct.
 The `libextension_data_loader.a` static library is required, compile C++ `executorch` with `EXECUTORCH_BUILD_EXTENSION_DATA_LOADER=ON`.

+- `module`

-- `module`: include the `Module` struct.
+    include the `Module` struct.
 The `libextension_module_static.a` static library is required, compile C++ `executorch` with `EXECUTORCH_BUILD_EXTENSION_MODULE=ON`.
+    Also includes the `std` feature.

+- `f16`

-- `f16`: Support for half precision floating point numbers using the `half` crate.
+    Support for half precision floating point numbers using the `half` crate.
 Models that require input or output tensors with `f16` data type can be operated on with this features.

+- `complex`

-- `complex`: Support for complex numbers using the `num-complex` crate.
+    Support for complex numbers using the `num-complex` crate.
 Models that require input or output tensors with complex `32` or `64` bit floating point numbers can be operated on with this feature.
 If in addition the `f16` feature is enabled, complex numbers with half precision can be used.

+- `std`

+    Enable the standard library.
+This feature is enabled by default, but can be disabled to build `executorch` in a `no_std` environment.
+    See the `hello_world_add_no_std` example.
+    Also includes the `alloc` feature.

+- `alloc`

+    Enable allocations.
+    When this feature is disabled, all methods that require allocations will not be compiled.
+    This feature is enabled by the `std` feature, which is enabled by default.
+    Its possible to enable this feature without the `std` feature, and the allocations will be done using the `alloc` crate, that requires a global allocator to be set.

+By default the `std` feature is enabled.